diandsonc/cipherKey/README.md

 - **KeyName**: Represents the name of the API key being used for authentication.
 It helps distinguish between different API keys and their associated permissions or roles.
 By default, the KeyName is "X-API-Key".

-- **ApiKey**: The actual API key value that must be along with the request for authentication.
+- **ApiKey**: The actual API key value that must be sent along with the request for authentication.
 It is used to validate the authenticity of the request.

 - **Scope**: Defines the level of access or permissions associated with the API key.
 It specifies what actions or resources the API key holder is authorized to access.